ruyrybeyro/chrootvpn/README.md

 SCREENS
 =======

-The following screen show grapphically actions to be performed *after* running the script.
+The following screens show actions to be performed *after* running the script.

 1. Accepting localhost certificate in Firefox at https://localhost:14186/id IF policy not applied.
 This is done only *once* in the browser after each chroot (re)installation.